Sándor Rózsa: Biography

 Rózsa was born on July 10, 1813 to his mother Erzsébet (Elisabeth) Kántor and father András (Andrew) Rózsa.
-He lost his father at an early age, as he was hanged for horse theft,[5] and according to other sources he was shot dead during a robbery in Bácska.
+He lost his father at an early age, as he was hanged for rustling cattle, and according to other sources he was shot dead during a robbery in Bácska.
 This had a major impact on the rest of his life.
 He was illiterate.

 Rózsa committed his first crime on the outskirts of Kiskunhalas.
 In 1836, at the age of 23, he was prosecuted for stealing two cows from farmer István Darabos, for which he was sent to Szeged prison.
 After his escape from Szeged Prison, he became a runaway, and many illegal activities were attributed his name.

-He killed 30 people, including gendarmes.[5]
+He killed 30 people, including gendarmes.
 Throughout his life he also robbed farms and drove away cattle and horses; for these crimes he was constantly fleeing law enforcement.
 In 1845, he submitted a petition for clemency to the king, claiming that he would like to live an honest life, but his petition for clemency was rejected by the monarch.